 lncRNA transcripts detected

 Figure 3: High reproducibility across cell input amounts.
 A375 cells isolated by FACS were used to generate RNA-seq libraries with the SMART-Seq Stranded Kit.
 Input varied from 1 cell to 1,000 cells, with two replicates per input of 5–1,000 cells and 12 replicates for the single cells.
 For comparison, two aliquots of 1,000 cells were used for total RNA purification and then used for library preparation.
 Panel A. Consistent sequencing metrics across 1–1,000 cells.
 Panel B. Hierarchical clustering heat map displaying Euclidean distance between all the samples shown in Panel A, and reporting Pearson correlations ranging from 0.85 to 0.99.
-Single cells are labelled Cell1–Cell12; replicates for other inputs are labelled a–b.
+Single cells are labeled Cell1–Cell12; replicates for other inputs are labeled a–b.

 Similar sensitivity and reproducibility between the SMART-Seq v4 and SMART-Seq Stranded kits